TheGreyhounds/PART1_HelloWorld/README.md

 line (though you may certainly have a statement take up more than one line, so long as it is ended with a semi-colon).

-If this is confusing to you at all, no worries.
-You don't have to understand all of the technicals.
+You don't have to understand all of the technicals right now.
 You just need to know that the main() function is required for every Java program, and that System.out.println() is the way we will be writing output to the console.